steven-wood21/cs400-X-Team-74/x_team_style_guide.md

 # X-Team 74 Style Guide

-We want to stick to class code formatting as much as possible because it's what we are used to reading.
-Also, we emphasize readability over sexiness.
-This means all one line if statements and loops should be written out so it's easier to read.
+We want to stick to class code formatting as much as possible because it's what we are used to writing.
+Our main philosihpy is to emphasize readability over shortness of code.
+This means all if statements and loops should have brackets with code on the next line (even if the code is a one-liner).
+Also, a significant convention is to have the first bracket on the same line as the declaration (see class example).

 ## Naming conventions